codejake/hackintosh-guide/README.md

 * After that, follow then[GitHub - corpnewt/USBMap](https://github.com/corpnewt/USBMap) instructions to get your USB ports working right.

+I currently use the `iMac18,3` system identifier.
+As of 10.14.5, I should probably use `iMac19,something` but what I have now works really well.

 ## Post-Installation

 ### I recommend you enable SIP